agentproto CLI

 Adapters

-An **agent-CLI adapter** is the npm-installable definition of how to drive a specific CLI agent — claude-code, hermes, opencode, gemini-cli, goose, and whatever your team ships.
-Adapters declare:
+An **agent-CLI adapter** is the npm-installable definition of how to drive a specific CLI agent — claude-code, hermes, opencode, codex, mastra-agent, openclaw, and whatever your team ships.
+Adapters d

 Adapters

-An agent-CLI adapter is the npm-installable definition of how to drive a specific CLI agent — claude-code, hermes, opencode, gemini-cli, goose, and whatever your team ships.
+An agent-CLI adapter is the npm-installable definition of how to drive a specific CLI agent — claude-code, hermes, opencode, codex, mastra-agent, openclaw, and whatever your team ships.
 Adapters declare:

 • Where to download the binary (npm / brew / curl / pip / cargo / go / download) — see verbs/install.md.